Beyond Bali Travel

 Flights from Romania to Bali

-No direct flights exist from Bucharest (OTP) to Bali (DPS).
-Every routing involves at least one — usually two — connections.
-Build your first day in Bali lightly; jet lag across 7 time zones is real.
+No direct flights exist from Bucharest (OTP) to Bali (DPS) — every routing involves two connections.
+We’ve flown all four of these with clients: our default for honeymoons is Qatar through Doha, our default for families is Emirates through Dubai.
+Plan your first day in Bali lightly either way — jet lag across 5–6 time zones is real.

 €950per person baseline (economy return)